Edith Södergran: Illness

 At the beginning of October 1911, roughly three years after the start of her illness, Edith and her mother travelled to Arosa in Switzerland, but even there she did not get on especially well.
-She was examined by three different doctors who all came up with entirely different solutions to her illness.
+She was examined by three doctors who all came up with entirely different solutions to her illness.
 Some months later, she was transported to Dr Ludwig von Muralt at the Davos-Dorf sanatorium.
 Edith immediately took a liking to her new doctor and got on much better there.
 Dr von Muralt suggested that a so-called left-sided pneumothorax should be performed.
 This involved puncturing the lung during an operation and filling it with nitrogen gas.
 The punctured lung would be unusable but it would be "rested".
 After May 1912 no more tuberculosis bacteria were shown to be in her lungs although she was not free from the sickness and knew that she must be watchful of her diet and rest for several hours every day.

 Her time in Switzerland played a large role in Edith's international orientation.
 From a remote part of Finland she had arrived in an intellectually vital country where, not least at the sanatorium, she met many gifted people from the whole of Europe.
 With them she felt a connection that she had rarely felt in St. Petersburg.
 Thomas Mann's novel The Magic Mountain, which admittedly was written after the war but is set in a sanatorium during these years, gives a picture of the intellectually lively atmosphere.
 Her doctor, von Muralt, appears also to be one of the first doctors who truly won her trust and friendship.
 When he died in 1917, Edith wrote two poems, Trädet i skogen ("The Tree in the Forest") and Fragment av en stämning ("Fragment of a Mood"), which expresses her sorrow and conflicted memories of her time in Switzerland.